 A study has shown that reading can help prevent the onset of dementia by 15% , as reported in a BBC Health article.

 Books are available on subjects such as shopping, childhood and travelling.
 View the full list of titles.

-We have individual copies of these titles available at City, East End, Gosforth, Kenton, Outer West and West End Libraries.
+We have individual copies of these titles available at six of our libraries: City, East End, Gosforth, Kenton, Outer West and West End Libraries.
 All you need is a Newcastle Libraries card and you don't need to live in Newcastle to be able to join.
-We also have sets of books which are available for homes, day care and dementia centres to borrow.
+We have sets of books which can be borrowed by homes, day care and dementia centres.
 If you are interested in borrowing these collections, please contact us on 0191 277 4100.

 Comments about the books